gsaco/High_Dimensional_Linear_Models/README.md

 ## Overview

-This repository contains comprehensive implementations of advanced econometric analyses for high-dimensional linear models in **three programming languages**.
-The project demonstrates key concepts in causal inference, machine learning, and econometric modeling through practical applications.
+This repository contains implementations of econometric analyses for high-dimensional linear models in **three programming languages**

 ## 📊 Project Structure